Braves vs. Orioles Player Props Betting Odds

 - Home Runs Prop: Over/Under 0.5 (Over Odds: +600)

-- Ozzie Albies has 36 hits with seven doubles, a triple, nine home runs and eight walks.
-He has driven in 26 runs.
+- Sean Murphy has 29 hits with eight doubles, nine home runs, 21 walks and 28 RBI.

 |Opponent